891 Post Street

 Note the book with the alarm clock on top.
 That book is Duke’s Celebrated Criminal Cases of America and Bill said he had a hell of a time trying to find it.
 Why bother?
 Check out this passage from the Falcon where Spade is woken after Archer is found murdered:

 Cold steamy air blew in through two open windows, bringing with it half a dozen times a minute the Alcatraz foghorn’s dull moaning.
 A tinny alarm-clock, insecurely mounted on a corner of Drake’s Celebrated Criminal Cases of America–face down on the table–held its hands at five minutes past two.

 Finally, here’s the picture I’m most pleased to have captured: a shot of me with Jo Hammett not three feet from where The Maltese Falcon was written!

 One interesting thing Jo told us during our (all too short visit) is that the correct pronunciation of Hammett’s first name is more Da-sheel than Dash-el.
 I’ve almost always heard it pronounced with the emphasis on the first syllable, which makes sense since some people simply called Hammett “Dash”.

 Mark Coggins is the award-winning author of seven novels featuring private eye August Riordan.
 If you enjoyed The Maltese Falcon, you may like his latest effort, The Dead Beat Scroll, a modern retelling that was called a “Glorious potpourri of violence, black humor, … sex, and a hunt for a lost manuscript” by the New York Journal of Books.
-He lives in San Francisco, where he is at work on a new novel.